katehu/katehu.github.io/publications.md

 ## Applications <a name="application"></a>

-**Current work**: I am studying the climate hazard patterns of wildfire, wildfire smoke, extreme heat, and flood, as well as their short-term health impacts with collaborators.
+**Current work**: I am studying with collaborators the climate hazard patterns of wildfire, wildfire smoke, extreme heat, and flood, as well as their short-term health impacts.

 #### Cardiovascular Disease/Biomarkers hs-CRP and Lp-PLA2
-I am looking for collaboration opportunities with practitioners who are treating cardiovascular diseases or are interested in potential biomakers.
-Please email contact@katehu.com if you have recommendations.
+I am looking for collaboration opportunities with practitioners who are treating cardiovascular diseases or are interested in potential biomarkers.
+Please email [contact@katehu.com](contact@katehu.com) if you have recommendations.

 **Jie Hu**, Norman E. Breslow, Chan Gary, Couper David <br/>
 “Estimating Disease Hazard Differences from Case-Cohort Studies” [[link]](https://link.springer.com/article/10.1007/s10654-021-00739-3)<br/>